K. V. Reddy: Early life

 Kadiri Venkata Reddy was born on 1 July 1912 in a Telugu family in Tellamitta Palle near Tadipatri in Anantapur district in present-day Andhra Pradesh.
 His parents were Konda Reddy and Venkata Rangamma.
-His mother was a devotee of Lord Venkateswara.
+His mother was a devotee of Venkateswara.
 His father died when K. V. Reddy was two years old.
-Later, he started living along with his mother at his maternal uncle's home.
+Later, he and his mother moved to his maternal uncle's home.

 He performed well in academics and actively took part in sports like football and hockey.
 He was good at mathematics and painting.
-Moola Narayana Swamy was a close friend of him right from his school days.
+Actor Moola Narayana Swamy was a close friend of Reddy's from his school days.

-He completed his B.Sc degree in Physics in Madras Presidency College.
+He completed his B.Sc degree in Physics from Madras Presidency College.
 While living in Madras, he was fascinated with the cinema industry which was still in its nascent stage.
 He started regularly watching films and would watch three films on Sundays.
 P. Pullayya was one year senior to him in college.
 P. Pullayya entered the film industry while K. V. Reddy was still in college.
 Both of them would frequently discuss about stories suitable to be made as films.

 K. V. Reddy graduated in 1935.
 He wanted to enter the film industry after the completion of his graduation.
 He started reading various books on filmmaking.
 He studied and analysed films and books by Russian and Japanese filmmakers.